Sintrop/regeneration-credit/docs-site/docs/contracts/RegenerationCreditImpact.md

 ## RegenerationCreditImpact

-Manages and calculates Regeneration Credit system impact.
 This contract is responsible for calculating the system impact and also the impact per token.
-This is the foundation, the community impact is what is backing the Regeneration Credit.

-_Total impact and token impact functions._
+The community impact backs the Regeneration Credit, it is the foundation of the System.

+_Manages and calculates Regeneration Credit system impact._

 ### CARBON_PER_TREE